group-butler/GroupButler/README.md

 * * *

 Interactions with the Telegram bot API are straightforward.
-Every function is named the same as the API method it utilizes.
+Every function is named the same as the API method it utilies (plus some shortcuts).
 The order of expected arguments is laid out in bindings.lua.

-There are three functions which are not API methods: sendRequest, curlRequest, and sendReply.
-The first two are used by the other functions. sendReply is used directly.
-It expects the "msg" table as its first argument, and a string of text as its second.
-It will send a reply without image preview to the initial message.

 * * *